JuliaGraphics/Luxor.jl/docs/src/examples.md

 ```
 ![background](assets/figures/circle-dots.png)

-The `@draw` macro is useful if you work in Juno/VS Code IDEs
+The `@draw` and `drawsvg` macros are useful if you work in
-or a notebook environment such as Jupyter or Pluto and
+Juno/VS Code IDEs or a notebook environment such as Jupyter
-don't need to always save your work in files.
-It creates a PNG format
+or Pluto and don't need to always save your work in files.
-drawing in memory, rather than saved in a file.
-It's
+They create a PNG or SVG format drawing in memory, rather
-displayed in the plot pane or in the next cell.
+than saved in a file.
+It's displayed in the plot pane or in
+an adjacent cell.

 ```julia
 @draw begin